kj-kwak/kj-kwak.github.io/index.md

 </div>

 ## Bio
-Currently, Head of Center for Threat Research and Intelligence, Talon at S2W.
-Formerly Threat Researcher at Computer Emergency Analysis Team of Government-backed company FSI (Financial Security Institute in South Korea).
-I am analyzing malware and potential threats against the Korea Financial Industry.
-I am a member of the National Police Agency Cyber-crime Advisory Committee and the main author of the threat intelligence report "Campaign Rifle: Andariel, the Maiden of Anguish" published by FSI in 2017 and presented at many international conferences including Blackhat Europe&Asia, PACSEC, HITCON, Hackcon, Kaspersky SAS, Etc.
+As the Senior Vice President, CSO, and CISO at goorm, I lead the company’s strategic direction and information security posture.
+My leadership is grounded in extensive technical experience as a former threat researcher and intelligence lead.

+Previously, I led the Talon Center for Threat Research and Intelligence at S2W and analyzed critical threats against the financial industry at the Financial Security Institute (FSI).
+I am widely recognized for my research on the "Andariel" threat group (Campaign Rifle) and serve on the National Police Agency Cyber-crime Advisory Committee.
+A frequent speaker at top-tier global conferences such as Black Hat, PACSEC, and Kaspersky SAS, I bridge the gap between deep technical analysis and high-level security strategy.

 ## Currently

-Working on the CTI (Cyber Threat Intelligence) at [S2W](https://s2w.inc/) and researching on network security, automated malware analysis, and so on.
+Serving as Senior Vice President, CSO, and CISO at [goorm](https://www.goorm.io/), leading corporate strategy and global security initiatives.
-I am a Ph.D. student at KAIST in the [NSS Lab](https://nss.kaist.ac.kr/).
+I am a Ph.D. student at KAIST in the [NSS Lab](https://nss.kaist.ac.kr/), researching network security and automated malware analysis.

 ## Interests

-Incident Response, Cyber Threat Intelligence, Threat modeling, Automated malware analysis, Cybercrime investigation, Network security
+Security Product Strategy, Offensive Security, Incident Response, Cyber Threat Intelligence, Threat modeling, Automated malware analysis, Cybercrime investigation, Network security

 ## Education